amsheth/CS225_Final_Proj/README.md

 _See `Project Proposal.md` for project proposal details._

-# C++ Compilation Instructions
+# C++ Instructions
-Presumes running with cmake, make ready to go; similar to our in-class usage:
+Presumes running with cmake and make installed and ready to go; then, similarly to our in-class usage:

 Setup: `mkdir c++/build && cd c++/build && cmake .. && make`